qeaml/mmic/README.md

 Small client-side mod.
 Below is a full list of additions and changes.

+## Small Cosmetic Changes

+* Block outline color can be changed.
+* The little chat indicators on the left side of the chat can be disabled.
+* Keys bound to the hotbar slots can be shown on top of the hotbar.
+* Chunks can have randomly generated names.

+## Sessions

+You can now keep track of when you play and what you play.

+Three types of sessions exist:
+* **Game Sessions**, which last as long as the game is open.
+* **World Sessions**, which last as long as you are in a singleplayer world.
+* **Server Sessions**, which last as long as you are in a multiplayer server.

 ## MiniF3

 Replaces the default bloated F3 debug HUD with a smaller, less information-packed